Weavebytesipl/FutureERP/README.md

   This module handles suppliers, customers, staff, products, payments  etc.

+#### Notes Module

+This is used for storing personal notes in categories for sorting and convenience.

 #### Preferences Module

 This is used for storing personal preferences of user for dashboard in database.